lee-dohm/lee-dohm.github.io/_posts/2013-09-01-installing-postgresql-for-rails-development-on-osx.md

 In the future, I'll probably use the [pg_ctl][pg_ctl] command to start and stop the server process in the background.
 But for today, this was good enough.

+## Configuration of the Project to Work with PGSQL

 At this point, I could actually start messing around with the server and getting things to communicate between Rails and PostgreSQL.
 Or so I thought.
 It turns out that Rails, by default, attempts to communicate with PostgreSQL via domain sockets.
 This is a good thing because they're system local and [are much more performant][domain_sockets] than TCP/IP connections.
 On the other hand, Rails expects the domain sockets to be created in one directory by default and my PostgreSQL installation was using a slightly different one.
 After taking a stab at reconfiguring the directory used, I just told Rails to connect via TCP/IP by editing the `config/database.yml` file and adding the following line to the `development` section:

 ```yaml